 I had tons of good times with my cohort — I owe a lot to Katherine Carberry, Ronald Cortez, Noha Khashoggi, Derek Long, Nancy Palm, and Mike Theodoran.
 Not to mention my professors Antonio Alcala, John Carmody, Francheska Guerrero, Maria Habib, Ramona Hutko, Antje Kharchi, Robert McVearry, Alice Powers, David Ramos, Johan Severtson and especially Sam Shelton.

 Before pursuing an education in design, I spent two years at Miami University of Ohio.
-I mostly studied English literature and creative writing.
+I mostly studied English and creative writing.

 I genuinely treasure time with my wife, Sarah, and our dog, Olive.
 I also enjoy roller skating woodworking, playing ping pong, coming up with band names, and collecting flea market dinosaur figurines.
 I used to hunt for funky neon signs around the city and share my browser tabs.
 This summer I’m trying to get back into bouldering and rollerblading.